MicrosoftDocs/power-platform/power-platform/admin/pay-as-you-go-set-up.md

 2. Provide a name for your new billing plan.

 3. Choose the Azure subscription you'd like to bill from the drop-down list, which shows all the Azure subscriptions in your tenant for which you have sufficient permissions.
 If you don't see a subscription that you expect to be listed, or if you receive a permission error at any point, contact the owner of that subscription or your Azure administrator and ensure you have the right permissions as outlined.
-Learn more at [First, procure or create an Azure subscription you can use](#first-procure-or-create-an-azure-subscription-you-can-use).
+Learn more at [Procure or create an Azure subscription you can use](#procure-or-create-an-azure-subscription-you-can-use).

 4. Specify a resource group with that subscription.
 The Power Platform account resource&mdash;that's associated with this billing plan&mdash;is created in this resource group.
 If there are no resource groups in the specified subscription, you need to create one in the [Azure portal](https://portal.azure.com) before proceeding.
 To learn more about Azure resources, go to [What is Azure Resource Manager?](/azure/azure-resource-manager/management/overview)